-Brain injury to soldiers can arise from exposure to a single explosion: studyMay 16th, 2012 in Medical research /
+Brain injury to soldiers can arise from exposure to a single explosion: studyMay 16, 2012 in Medicine & Health / Medical research

 A team of investigators have shown evidence of chronic traumatic encephalopathy (CTE) in brain tissue from blast-exposed military service personnel.